 5 great programmatic campaigns that you need to embrace

 Programmatic advertising offers marketers diverse opportunities to produce outstanding advertising campaigns.
-Campaigns that are both creative and data-driven – at scale.
+If done correctly, advertisers can maximise their budget and build campaigns that are both creative and data driven.

 Using audience data, at programmatic scale: The Amanda Foundation